-Studies the purposes and practices of education, helping students determine whether they wish to become professional teachers.
-Topics include history of education, philosophy of education, careers in education, motivation and discipline, analysis of teacher behavior, organization and goals of schools, the teacher, and the law.
-Required field experience: 12 hours.
+This course studies the purposes and practices of education, helping students determine whether they wish to become professional teachers.
+Topics include history of education, careers in education, motivation and discipline, analysis of teacher behavior, organization and goals of schools, the teacher, and the law.